 Take Difficult Conversations in Stride

-It’s important to remember that the COVID-19 pandemic can be stressful, and it’s likely that not every interaction will be quick and easy.
+It’s important to remember that foster cases (and life) can be stressful, and it’s likely that not every interaction will be quick and easy.
 When you’re handling a difficult conversation, remember to:

 Listen closely.
 If the foster caregiver is upset, they may lead with their emotions and bury the real issue.